imyky1/Rudra_assignment/README.md

  ```
    Mongo is connected
    ```
-6. use Postman or HoppsScotch to test all the API's
+6. use Postman or Hoppscotch to test all the API's